Montana-Dakota Utilities rate cases

 The company does not have authority to change rates without approval by a state regulatory commission.
 Click on your state below to review information about recently approved or pending rate case filings.

-Montana-Dakota Utilities files electric price increase request in Montana
+Montana-Dakota Utilities files electric price increase request in North Dakota

-The Montana PSC has up to 10 months to issue a decision on the proposed increase request.
+The North Dakota PSC has up to seven months to issue a decision on the proposed increase request.

 Montana-Dakota encourages customers to use energy wisely.
 Conservation tips, information on energy assistance and information on the company’s balanced billing program can be found on this website.